Walking into the complex plane to "order" better time integrators: Taking complex time steps with the Euler method

 Why does time stepping on the complex path improve accuracy of the numerical solution so significantly?
 To answer that, we analyze the linear problem $\dot{y} = y$ with initial condition $y(t_0) = y_0$.
 Consider time stepping from the initial condition $y_0$ at time $t_0$ to time $t+\Delta t$ using 2 real time steps.
 The discrete values of $y(t)$ are given by the following at $t = t_0, \; t_0+\frac{\Delta t}{2},$ and $t_0 + \Delta t$:

 Now consider timestepping from $y_0$ at time $t_0$ to time $t+\Delta t$ using the two complex time steps.

 The exact solution to the problem is given by the Taylor expansion

 The secret behind the higher accuracy of the complex 2-step method is that the polynomial obtained through the numerical approximation matches the Taylor series of the exact solution to the second order term, making forward Euler method gain second order accuracy.
 This is one of two unique 2-step paths in the complex plane which has this property.
 The other unique path uses the other permutation of the complex time steps $(\frac{\Delta t}{2} -i\frac{\Delta t}{2}, \frac{\Delta t}{2} +i\frac{\Delta t}{2})$ instead of $(\frac{\Delta t}{2} +i\frac{\Delta t}{2}, \frac{\Delta t}{2} -i\frac{\Delta t}{2})$.
 Both permutations of these steps will lead to the same polynomial with coefficients that match the Taylor expansion to 2nd order.
+This 2-step 2nd order complex Euler path originally appeared in \cite{filatov2006complex} where the author derives it as a higher-order path for linear differential equations.
+Later in Subsection \ref{subsec:nonlinearde}, we show how this path satisfies 2nd-order accuracy for general nonlinear differential equations.

 By stepping into the complex plane, we gain an extra degree of freedom in the coefficients that allows us to design time-steps with improved accuracy.
-This extra dimension can be used to construct higher order paths for linear and nonlinear differential equations (Section \ref{higherordersection}), design improved stability (Section \ref{stabilitysection}) and even break through the order barrier for Runge-Kutta methods (Section \ref{subsec:orderbarrier}).
-The paths can be combined with other methods, such as the implicit midpoint method (Runge-Kutta-2) as demonstrated in Section \ref{implicitsection}.
+This extra dimension can be used to construct higher order paths for linear and nonlinear differential equations (Section \ref{higherordersection}), circumvent the order barrier for Runge-Kutta methods (Section \ref{sec:orderbarrier}) and even design improved stability regions (Section \ref{stabilitysection}).
 In the next section, we demonstrate how to extend the linear example to construct paths with higher order accuracy.